Overview of Marfan Syndrome

 Because Marfan syndrome affects different areas of the body, other problems and complications can develop, including:

-• Aneurysm of the aorta, which happens when the wall of the aorta weakens and bulges.
-It is a life-threatening emergency if the wall of the aorta ruptures.
+• Enlargement (aneurysm) of the main artery in the body (aorta), which happens when the wall of the aorta weakens and bulges.
+It is a life-threatening emergency if the wall of the aorta tears or ruptures.

 • Cataracts, which are cloudy areas in the lens of the eye.

-• Dural ectasia, which happens when the tissue that wraps and protects the spinal cord and brain stretches and weakens.
+• Dural ectasia, which happens when the tissue that surrounds the spinal cord weakens and stretches.

-• Hernia in the abdomen, which happens when tissue pushes through the weakened wall of the abdomen.
+• Hernia, which happens when tissue pushes through the weakened wall of the abdomen or pelvis.

-• Pneumothorax, which happens when a section of the lung collapses because the alveoli (tiny air sacs in the lungs) burst.
+• Pneumothorax, which happens when air leaks out of the lung into the chest cavity.

-• Retinal detachment, which happens when the retina is pulled away from its normal position at the back of the eye.
+• Retinal detachment, which happens when the nerve layer in the back of the eye is pulled away from its normal position.

-• Sleep apnea, which happens when the upper airway becomes blocked during sleep, leading to breathing that starts or stops.
+• Sleep apnea, which happens when the upper airway becomes blocked many times during sleep, reducing or completely stopping airflow.

 Causes of Marfan Syndrome